New York Times Logo

 New-York Daily Times Logo 1851-1857

-In 1851, when journalists George Jones and Henry Jarvis Raymond founded the New-York Daily Times, they had to choose a new print edition logo.
+When journalists George Jones and Henry Jarvis Raymond founded the New York Daily Times in 1851, they had to choose a new print edition logo.
 Henry wanted something similar to The London Times title, so he copied the Gothic font and kept the period after the title.
 The original black lettering became part of the visual identity in the first issue.
-And thanks to the old printing technique, it felt tactile – like depression on paper.
+Thanks to the old printing technique, it felt tactile—like depression on paper.

 Two years later, Adolph S. Ochs took over as CEO.
-The new owner of The New-York Times removed the hyphen in both the newspaper’s official name and its logo.
-This was a serious violation of grammatical standards that many readers criticized.
+The new owner of The New York Times removed the hyphen from the newspaper’s official name and logo, a serious violation of grammatical standards that many readers criticized.
 The typography changed at the end of 1914: on December 30, the issue with the shortened leg of the letter “h” was published.

 New York Times (NYT): Interesting Facts

-The New York Times (NYT) is a well-known newspaper with a rich history, known for its deep reporting and influence on media and society.
+The New York Times (NYT) is a well-known newspaper with a rich history.
+It is known for its deep reporting and influence on media and society.

 1. Beginnings: The NYT started on September 18, 1851.
 It was first called “New York Daily Times” and cost a penny.
 The hyphen was dropped in 1857.